Crosswords DS: Crosswords

 The crossword puzzle is displayed on the touch screen and players tap tiles with the stylus to enlarge them, and then proceed to write in the desired letter.
 If a correct letter is written, it appears in black, and if an incorrect letter is written it appears in red.
 On higher difficulties, the player has the option to do the puzzle without the game showing if the letter is correct or not.
 A player can erase a letter or simply draw over it.
 The game will automatically move to the next tile after a correct letter, and will move either down or right, depending on which mode is toggled, across or down.
-Each puzzle also has a certain number of hint points that the player can used if stumped, but will also add a minute to the player's time.
+Each puzzle also has a certain number of hint points that the player can use if stumped, but will also add a minute to the player's time.
 When a puzzle is completed the game will show the amount of time it took to complete, and give the player a grade.